tongwu2020/phattacks/sign/Readme.md

 ### 4.Testing a model against adversarial patch

 Test the robustness against adversarial patch for single model.
-The attack is learned from 15 images, each classes have 1 images.
+The attack is learned from 15 images, each class have 1 images.
+Choose the dataset by your own, pick 15 images, each class (expect stop sign) have 1 images.
+Put it in 'LISA/Train'.
 ```
 python make_patch.py {}.pt
 ```